fawdlstty/SMLite/README.md

 All right, so a simple state machine is done.Of course, simply changing the event may not satisfy our needs, we want to encounter a certain state, call a callback function, and then through our own code to handle, decide to change the state to a certain value, or let a certain state, allow an event to fire, but do nothing, etc...

-SMLite now provides 6 methods, which are:
+SMLite now provides 6 synchronous methods, which are:

 - `OnEntry`: Trigger when entering a state
 - `OnLeave`: Trigger when leaving a state